GIRONA & COSTA BRAVA

 - ❌ Travel Insurance

 More details about our bikes can be found on our bicycles page.
+The exact model depends on availability, so please get in touch if you would like more information.
 All of our bikes come with helmets and handlebar bags if required, as well as a Cycle Fiesta water bottle.

 Difficulty Level & Roads

 The longer routes have a few more hills and we classify these routes as being a medium level.
 You can choose whether to do the shorter or longer ride on any given day.
 In any case, the route lengths are more suggestions than strict guidelines: the tour is fully supported so you can get in the van whenever you feel like it!

 We hate cycling alongside traffic, and so ride on a combination of quiet paved roads and cycling greenways.
 The majority of the route is paved, but there are some light gravel sections.
 These are not technical and are very enjoyable to ride, even if you are more used to riding on road.

 Find out more about our tour difficulty levels.